-Quality of Service (QoS) and Quality of Data (QoD) are the two major dimensions for evaluating any query processing system.
-In the context of the new data stream management systems (DSMSs), multi-query scheduling has been exploited to improve QoS.
-In this paper, we are proposing to exploit scheduling to improve QoD.
-Specifically, we are presenting a new policy for scheduling multiple continuous queries with the objective of maximizing the freshness of the output data streams and hence the QoD of such outputs.
+The dynamics of the Web and the demand for new, active services are imposing new requirements on Web servers.
+One such new service is the processing of continuous queries whose output data stream can be used to support the personalization of individual user's web pages.
+In this paper, we are proposing a new scheduling policy for continuous queries with the objective of maximizing the freshness of the output data stream and hence the QoD of such new services.
 The proposed Freshness-Aware Scheduling of Multiple Continuous Queries (FAS-MCQ) policy decides the execution order of continuous queries based on each query's properties (i.e., cost and selectivity) as well the properties of the input update streams (i.e., variability of updates).
-Our experimental results have shown that FAS-MCQ can increase freshness by up to 50% compared to existing scheduling policies used in DSMSs.
+Our experimental results have shown that FAS-MCQ can increase freshness by up to 50% compared to existing scheduling policies used in Web servers.